Muhammad Khan Sur: Governor of Bengal

 Qazi Fazilat's term as Chief of all of the Muqtas of Bengal ended following the death of Emperor Sher Shah Suri in 1545.
-The next emperor, Islam Shah Suri, then appointed Muhammad Khan to govern Bengal.
+The next emperor, Islam Shah Suri, appointed Muhammad Khan to govern Bengal.
 Muhammad peacefully governed Bengal, subordinate to the emperor.
 However, following Islam Shah's death in 1553, Muhammad declared independence from Delhi, effectively reestablishing the weakening Bengal Sultanate by starting his own dynasty.

 Sultan of Bengal

 During his reign, Muhammad Shah conquered Arakan where he began minting coins from.
 His issued coins bore the Shahada and the names of the four Rashidun; Abu Bakr, Omar, Uthman and Ali.
 This signified his Sunni Muslim religious beliefs.
-Unlike the Sur emperors, Muhammad Shah dropped the use of Devanagari script in coins.
+Unlike the Sur emperors, Muhammad Shah dropped the use of Devanagari script on coins.
 He also reconquered Chittagong from the Twipra Kingdom, and his legitimate authority was recognised as far as Bihar.

 Vying for power in North India, Muhammad Shah conquered Jaunpur and proceeded for Delhi, the capital of the Sur Empire.
 In 1555, he fought a battle in Chapar Ghata against Islam Shah's successor, Adil Shah.
-In that battle Muhammad Shah was defeated and killed by Adil's Hindu general, Hemu.
+In that battle Muhammad Shah was defeated and killed by Adil's general, Hemu.